--mlockall

 SSL peer must already have the CA certificate for the peer

-to have any confidence in ovs-vswitchd
+to have any confidence in ovs-vswitchd's identity.

 However, this offers a way for a new installation to